-For classifying a document type based on text (for example a pay slip, invoice, loan agreement, ...) you typically need at least 200 examples per document type.
+For classifying a document type based on text (for example a pay slip, invoice, loan agreement, ...) you typically need at least 20 examples per document type.

 For tasks like sentiment analysis, priority estimation, ... that have a wide variety of input cases, a custom data requirements exercise is needed depending on the output classes.
-These can quickly need at least >1000 documents per class.
+These can quickly need at least >100 documents per class.

 Data requirements depend on the problem you are trying to solve.
 The Machine Learning models learn from context, so the more variety there is in context in production, the more data you need to annotate.
 The other way around, the more relevant context you have, the easier for the algorithm.

 It is best to upload training data that is as similar to production data as possible.
 So if you want to build a production model that works for only 5 suppliers in one language, then only upload data from those 5 suppliers in that language.
 If you want to build a production model that needs to work for any supplier (e.g. thousands of different ones) in any language, it is best to upload the highest diversity: different suppliers, different languages, ...

 The following properties make it harder for the model, so increase the amount of data needed:

-Bad quality scans will not be used as training data, so if the source data contains a lot of them you need more source data to retain an equal amount of good quality scans.
+- Bad quality scans will not be used as training data, so if the source data contains a lot of them you need more source data to retain an equal amount of good quality scans.

-Lots of interpretation needed due to subtle differences
+- Lots of interpretation needed due to subtle differences

-Few context to learn from
+- Little context to learn from

-No standardisation of terminology
+- No standardisation of terminology